rabbitmq/rabbitmq-server/deps/rabbitmq_stomp/README.md

 Run the sender again, and this time the receiver-side terminal will show two messages: the ones sent to `/topic/x.y` and `/topic/x.z`.
-Restart, the receiver again, this time specifying an argument of `x.#`:
+Restart the receiver again, this time specifying an argument of `x.#`:

     ruby topic-broadcast-receiver.rb x.#